Triple Seven Q-light

 Queen 2 & Q-light stock clearance

-Last few Queen 2 and Q-light in stock which we can offer at a very special price, subject to availability.
-Check the wing size and colour dropdowns to see what was available when we last checked.
-If you want to buy one of the options, order online or contact us.
-If sold out we'll of course refund.
+Last few Queen 2 and Q-light in stock at Triple Seven which we can offer at a special price, subject to availability.
+Check the wing size and colour dropdowns for what was available when we last checked.
+To order one of the available options contact us.

 The Q-light is the latest step in Triple Sevens' ongoing push to make lightweight versions of all their wings.
 Triple Seven's background for this push is the fact that the PG world is going LITE, something Triple Seven fully support, and Triple Seven want their product range to reflect that fact.